Sanketkatkade/DSA/Presentation/README.md

 Cloud and IoT **improve home efficiency and resources**, but security is crucial to protect IoT devices and data from cyber threats.

-Eg:Let's say you have a smart security camera installed in your home that is connected to the internet.
+**Eg:** Let's say you have a smart security camera installed in your home that is connected to the internet.
 Using your smartphone, you can remotely monitor the camera feed and receive real-time alerts if any motion is detected in your home.

 ## The IOT and the Cloud in your automobile